NATO Phonetic Alphabet Free Download

 How the Phonetic Alphabet Sounds

-If you’d like to hear how the NATO Phonetic Alphabet sounds, you can listen to the audio recordings below for each letter and word in the Phonetic Alphabet.
+If you’d like to hear how the NATO Phonetic Alphabet sounds, you can listen to the audio recordings below for each letter and word.

-Just click the play button to instantly hear how each letter and word sounds (note: recorded using an Australian accent).
+Just click the play button to instantly hear how each letter and word sounds (recorded using an Australian accent).

 A for Alpha